Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Why Link-Prediction Embeddings Trigger Prototype Failure

 \item \textbf{Embeddings cluster in a cone.} For assortative graphs (where connected nodes share properties), properties~(i) and~(ii) together concentrate embeddings in a low-dimensional cone within a half-space.
 The embeddings rarely cross the origin. \end{enumerate}

-Property~(iii) means that embeddings typically lie in a half-space, so the origin-constrained prototype boundary is misaligned with any task whose natural boundary does not pass through the origin (Proposition~\ref{prop:translation}).
+Property~(iii) means that embeddings typically lie in a half-space, so the origin-constrained prototype boundary is misaligned with any task whose natural boundary does not pass through the origin (Remark~\ref{rem:translation}).

 Property~(i) makes this particularly damaging for degree-correlated tasks.
 If class identity correlates with node degree (e.g., distinguishing hub nodes from peripheral nodes), the true decision boundary is a threshold on $\|z\|$, which corresponds to a sphere centered at the origin---or, in projection, a hyperplane at offset $\delta > 0$.
 The prototype boundary at the origin cannot represent this threshold.